ServiceNowDevProgram/Hacktoberfest/.github/templates/rootreadmetemplate.md

 You can contribute by following these steps:

-1. Select a project from our list below that interests you
-2. Create a fork of that project's repository (you get a point just by forking!)
+1. 🍴 **Fork** - Select a project from our list below that interests you and create a fork of that project's repository (you get a point just by forking!)
-3. Create a new branch on your fork
+2. 🌿 **Branch** - Create a new branch on your fork with a descriptive name
-4. Add/Update the repo
+3. ✨ **Code** - Add your improvements, fixes, or new features to the repo
+4. 📝 **Document** - Ensure your changes are well-documented and follow the project's coding standards
-5. Submit a pull request!
+5. 🚀 **Submit** - Create a pull request with a clear description of your changes

 That's it!
 More detailed contribution instructions will be available on each project's "CONTRIBUTING.md" file. **Always read a repo's README and CONTRIBUTING files before you participate in a project!**

+💡 **Pro tip:** Quality over quantity!
+Focus on meaningful contributions that add value to the projects.

 # <br><a name="projects" href="#projects">![projects](/images/3projects2025.png)</a>

 Dive into the projects below to finish your Hacktoberfest goal:

-- You must make six approved pull-requests between October 1 and October 31.
+- 🎯 You must make **six approved pull-requests** between October 1 and October 31, 2025
-- These six pull-requests can be spread out across multiple projects or can all be for one project.
+- 🌟 These six pull-requests can be spread out across multiple projects or can all be for one project
+- 🏆 Quality contributions are rewarded - focus on meaningful improvements rather than trivial changes

 To finish your _ServiceNow_ Hacktoberfest goals (as mentioned on the blog post linked above):